Collaborative Learning with Limited Interaction: Tight Bounds for Distributed Exploration in Multi-Armed Bandits: Techniques Overview

 However, since our goal is to prove a much higher {\em logarithmic} round lower bound, we have to restrict the total pull budget within the {\em instance dependent} parameter $\tilde{O}(H) = \tilde{O}\left(\sum_{i=2}^n 1/\Delta_i^2\right)$ ($\Delta_i$ is the difference between the mean of the best arm and that of the $i$-th best arm in the input), and create a hard input distribution with logarithmic levels of arms in terms of their means.\footnote{$H = O(\sum_{i=2}^n {1}/{\Delta_i^2})$ is a standard parameter for describing the pull complexity of algorithms in the multi-armed bandits literature (see, e.g., \cite{BC12}).} Roughly speaking, we take $\frac{n}{2}$ random arms and assign them with mean $(\frac{1}{2} - \frac{1}{4})$, $\frac{n}{4}$ random arms with mean $(\frac{1}{2} - \frac{1}{8})$, and so on.
 With such a ``pyramid-like'' structure, it seems difficult to take the same path of arguments as that for the one-spike structure in \cite{AAAK17}.
 In particular, it is not clear how to decompose the posterior distribution of the means of arms into a convex combination of a set of distributions, each of which is close to the same pyramid-like distribution.
 We note that such a decomposition is non-trivial even for the one-spike structure.
-Now with a pyramid-like structure we have to guarantee that arms of the $(\ell+1)$-th level (denoted by $S_{\ell+1}$) are chosen randomly from $(S_\ell \cup S_{\ell+1})$ for each level $\ell$, which looks to be technically challenging.
+Now with a pyramid-like structure we have to guarantee that arms of the $(\ell+1)$-th level are chosen randomly from the arms in the union of the $(\ell+1)$-th level and the $\ell$-th level for each level $\ell$, which looks to be technically challenging.

 We take a different approach.
 We perform the round elimination on {\em classes} of input distributions.
 More precisely, we show that if there is {\em no} $(r-1)$-round algorithm with error probability $\delta_{r-1}$ and pull complexity $f(n_{r-1})$ on {\em any} distribution in distribution class $\Sigma_{r-1}$, then there is {\em no} $r$-round algorithm with error probability $\delta_r$ and pull complexity $f(n_r)$ on {\em any} distribution in distribution class $\Sigma_r$.
 When working with a class of distributions, we do {\em not} need to show that the posterior distribution $\nu'$ of some input distribution $\nu \in \Sigma_r$ is close to a particular distribution, but only that $\nu' \in \Sigma_{r-1}$.